Nvidia reports earnings today. Here's what to expect after the DeepSeek shock

 Advertisement

 Nvidia set its fiscal fourth quarter revenue guidance at $37.5 billion, plus or minus 2%, during its last report.
-FactSet analysts are expecting Nvidia to set fiscal first quarter guidance at $42 billion.
+FactSet analysts are expecting Nvidia to set fiscal first-quarter guidance at $42 billion.

 Advertisement

-After Chinese artificial intelligence startup DeepSeek spooked investors in January, Nvidia’s stock plunged 17%, wiping out nearly $600 billion in value — a record loss for a U.S. company.
+After Chinese AI startup DeepSeek spooked investors in January, Nvidia’s stock plunged 17%, wiping out nearly $600 billion in value — a record loss for a U.S. company.
 In December, the Hangzhou-based AI startup released DeepSeek-V3, a model it said cost just $5.6 million to train and develop on Nvidia’s reduced-capability H800 chips.

 Advertisement